MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 > [!NOTE]
 > If the app caching is not enabled, the webview is recreated every time the users go out and return to the app.

-Following are the parameters to control the conditions for the apps to be added or removed from the cache:
+Following are the parameters to control the conditions for the apps to be added or removed from the cache (based on the configuration updates, the parameters can be modified):

 * Only one app is supported in the cache for app caching.
 When there's more than one app with app caching in a meeting, then the least recently used app is removed from the cache.
 * When the app is cached, the memory (working set) usage must not exceed 225 MB.